saymrwulf/onnxruntime/notes.md

-2024-12-30T17:23:00 - Late-night bugfix on financial RL environment (onnxruntime) 2025-01-27T17:02:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (onnxruntime) 2025-01-27T00:32:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (onnxruntime)
+2024-12-30T17:23:00 - Late-night bugfix on financial RL environment (onnxruntime) 2025-01-27T17:02:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (onnxruntime) 2025-01-27T00:32:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (onnxruntime) 2025-01-27T05:47:00 - Implementing approach from a new paper read last night (onnxruntime)